-We'll review your account every month and adjust the limits automatically based on your volume of sales and the feedback you've received from buyers.
-Remember, your active and sold listings count towards your monthly limit.
+We'll review your account every month and adjust the limits automatically based on your sales volume and the feedback you've received from buyers.
+Remember, your active and sold listings count toward your monthly limit.

 We may end any listings that you have created over your existing limit.
-Don't worry though – you can list them again when your monthly allowance renews, or if you receive an increase in the amount that you can sell.
+Don't worry: you can list them again when your monthly allowance renews or if you receive an increase in the amount that you can sell.

-Good 'Til Cancelled listings count towards your selling limits – these won't renew automatically if you've reached your maximum amount that you can list.
+Good 'Til Cancelled listings count toward your selling limits; these won't renew automatically if you've reached the maximum amount you can list.

 Increase your selling limit

-When you're getting close to your monthly limit we'll send you a message to let you know.
-You can request a limit increase directly from within that message, or by using the button below.
+We'll send you a message to let you know when you get close to your monthly limit.
+You can request a limit increase directly from within that message or by using the button below.

 When you request a limit increase, we may need more information such as contact or business details.

 If you have more than one seller account, you may also be able to raise your limits by linking to your other, more established seller account.
-If your accounts can be linked, you'll see that option when you select Request higher selling limits in the Monthly selling limits section of My eBay's All Selling - opens in new window or tab view.
+If your accounts can be linked, you'll see that option when you select Request higher selling limits in the Monthly selling limits section of My eBay's Selling Overview - opens in new window or tab.